yeoldegrove/dind-sle2docker/README.md

 This can be used on any machine running docker.
 No suse distribution is needed.

-This can be accomplished, because we can run dins (docker in docker).
+This can be accomplished, because we can run dind (docker in docker).

 It is based on https://github.com/jpetazzo/dind